Super Mario Bros. (film): Development

-When Yamauchi asked Joffé why Nintendo should sell the rights to Lightmotive over a major company Joffé assured them that Nintendo would have more control over the film.
-However, Nintendo had no interest in creative control and believed the Mario brand was strong enough to allow an experiment with an outside industry.
-"I think they looked at the movie as some sort of strange creature that was kind of rather intriguing to see if we could walk or not", said Joffé.
-Joffé wondered, "How do we catch this wonderful mixture of images and inputs and strangeness?"
+Writing

 The first screenplay was written by Oscar-winning screenwriter Barry Morrow.
-His story followed brothers Mario and Luigi on an existential road trip so similar to Morrow's prior Rain Man that production titled the script "Drain Man".
+His story followed brothers Mario and Luigi on an existential road trip so similar to Morrow's prior Rain Man (1988) that production titled the script "Drain Man".
 Morrow described his screenplay as "a study in contrast, like Laurel and Hardy or Abbott and Costello", that would have "an odyssey and a quest" like the game itself.
 Co-producer Fred Caruso later said that Morrow's story was "more of a serious drama piece as opposed to a fun comedy".
+One of the earliest scripts involved being closer to the video game and Arnold Schwarzenegger as King Koopa.

-Screenwriters Jim Jennewein and Tom S. Parker were brought on next to write a more traditional adaptation.
-"So right away we knew that the best way to do this is to essentially have a journey into this world, not unlike The Wizard of Oz", said Jennewein.
-His and Parker's take on the story was to subvert fairy tale clichés and satirize them, as well as focus on the relationship between Mario and Luigi.
+The writing team of Jim Jennewein and Tom S. Parker were brought on next to write a more traditional adaptation.
+Jennewein said, "So right away we knew that the best way to do this is to essentially have a journey into this world, not unlike The Wizard of Oz."
+His and Parker's take on the story was to subvert and satirize fairy tale clichés, and to focus on the relationship between Mario and Luigi.
 Jennewein said, "Essentially what we did was what Shrek did [...]
 And we knew the story had to be about the brothers and that the emotional through-line would be about the brothers."
-Greg Beeman of License to Drive was attached to direct and development had already moved into pre-production, but the failure of Beeman's recent Mom and Dad Save the World led to his dismissal by nervous producers.
-Joffé then offered Harold Ramis the director position, but though he was a fan of the video game, Ramis declined the opportunity, which he would later reflect being "glad" about and which the Associated Press would observe was his "smartest career decision".
+Greg Beeman of License to Drive (1988) was attached to direct and development had already moved into pre-production, but the failure of Beeman's recent Mom and Dad Save the World (1992) led to his dismissal by nervous producers.
+Joffé then offered Harold Ramis the director position, but though he was a fan of the video game, Ramis declined the opportunity, which he later said he was "glad" about and which the Associated Press would observe was his "smartest career decision".